-To qualify for the Tier Two parishioner tuition rate, a Tier Two certification form must be completed and signed by your pastor and submitted to LCA's pastor designate.
-Forms are available in the LCA Business Office.
+To qualify for the Tier Two parishioner tuition rate, a Tier Two certification form must be completed and signed by your pastor and submitted to LCA's business office.
+Forms are available in the LCA business office and on the LCA website.